AdmitHub/us-regions/README.md

 Installation
 ------------

+In node:

     npm install us-regions

+For the browser:

+    bower install us-regions

 Usage
 -----

+In node, require it:

     var regions = require("us-regions");

+In the browser, the global ``USRegions`` is available.

  - ``regions.postalAbbr(name)``: Returns a postal abbreviation (e.g. "CA", "MT", "MA") for the given state or territory name or abbreviation (e.g. "calif", "Montana", "Mass."), or undefined if not found.
  - ``regions.normalize(name)``: Returns a normalized full name ("District of Columbia", "Newfoundland and Labrador", "Wyoming") for the given state or territory name or abbreviation ("DC", "Newfoundland", "wyo"), or undefined if not found.